 - 1. The control of these tools and equipment requires that the organisation has a procedure to inspect/service and, where appropriate, calibrate such items on a regular basis and indicate to users that the item is within any inspection or service or calibration time-limit.
-A clear system of labelling all tooling, equipment and test equipment is therefore necessary giving information on when the next inspection or service or calibration is due and if the item is unserviceable for any other reason where it may not be obvious.
+A clear system of labelling all tooling, equipment and test equipment is therefore necessary giving information on when the next inspection or service or calibration time-limit on when the next inspection or service or calibration is due and if the item is unserviceable for any other reason where it may not be obvious.
 A register should be maintained for all precision tooling and equipment together with a record of calibrations and standards used. - 2.
 Inspection, service or calibration on a regular basis should be in accordance with the equipment manufacturers' instructions except where the organisation can show by results that a different time period is appropriate in a particular case. - 3.
 In this context, officially recognised standard means those standards established or published by an official body whether having legal personality or not, which are widely recognised by the air transport sector as constituting good practice, or any other standard accepted by the CAAT.

-- An equivalent to CAAT Form 1 may be: - (a) An authorised release certificate issued by an organisation under the terms of a bilateral agreement signed by the CAAT;
+- 1. An equivalent to CAAT Form 1 may be: - (a) An authorised release certificate issued by an organisation under the terms of a bilateral agreement signed by the CAAT;